Gecko428/SQLStreamable-ImgurEdits/README.md

 * set upload imgur at line 724 to true

-* Add your imgur account email and password to lines 719 and 720
+* When the imgur login page comes up, input your login credentials and do any captcha's manually

 * Wait for the actual upload window to appear.
 Actual uploads, verifying you want sound, and "Are you human" checks are done by hand